serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

 We defined a CastList property that will accept a *List* of MovieCastRow objects.
-The type of *Field* class that is used for such row list properties is *RowListField*
+The type of *Field* class that is used for such row list properties is *RowListField*.

 By adding *[SetFieldFlags(FieldFlags.ClientSide)]* attribute, we specified that this field is not available directly in database table, thus can't be selected through simple SQL queries.
 It is analogous to an unmapped field in other ORM systems.